Bob Morris (football manager)

-Bob Morris is a Papua New Guinean football manager, currently managing Papua New Guinea and Lae City.
+Bob Morris is a Papua New Guinean football manager.
+He is the current manager of the Papua New Guinea national team.

 Managerial career

 In October 2015, Morris was appointed Madang manager, after previously managing Besta PNG United.
 Ahead of the 2019 Pacific Games, Morris was named manager of Papua New Guinea.
 In 2020, Morris was appointed manager of Papua New Guinea National Soccer League club Morobe Wawens, after spending the previous season with Laiwaden.
 In the same year, Morris was appointed manager of Lae City.